A D&I World on its own: Management and Leadership Culture

 Personal responsibility – strong role model function – best leadership quality

 How clear is D&I in the behaviour of your managers?
-Especially in situations where it is important to show an open attitude in the form of objectivity and involvement?
-Our operationalized model for Inclusive Leadership starts with the tasks of a manager and helps her to make the best possible use of all potentials in daily personnel management – as an integrated and thus natural, authentic part of her leadership role.
+Especially in situations where it is important to show open-mindedness, meritocracy and empathy?
+Our operationalised model for Inclusive Leadership starts with leadership tasks and supports managers to make the most of all talent – as an integrated and thus natural, authentic part of everyday leadership behaviour.

 If you say corporate culture and (should) mean management culture